 The fibers are soft once your block is washed and all the glue removed.
-If you didn't know there was fiber in your appliques, you wouldn't know there was fiber in your applique.
+If you didn't know there was fiber in your applique shapes, you wouldn't know there was fiber in your applique.

 Monofilament thread comes in:

-While clear works for most colors, I do keep and use both.
+While clear works for most colors, I keep and use both.

 For the bobbin, a 50 wt, 100% cotton thread like Aurifil or Superior Threads' Masterpiece will balance nicely with the monofilament.

 Your block is washed in the final step to remove all the glue.
-The background fabric will shrink a bit then to pull in the stitching on the applique shapes just a bit to further.
+The background fabric shrinks a bit then.
+That shrinkage pulls in the stitching on the applique shapes just a bit to further.

 The result is stitches that are nearly invisible.